 My name is David Siegel.
 I’ve been studying environmental science since the mid-1980s and published my first book on climate change in 1991.
 I’ve made dozens of videos and written many essays, some of which are on this site.
 I curate two lists — PhD scientists who believe more CO2 would be better, and a list of peer-reviewed papers.
 I now teach a climate-science master class online.
-This advanced class on climate science consists of about 18 hours of self-paced video material and weekly discussion sessions for one year.
+This advanced class on climate science consists of about 18 hours of self-paced video material and weekly discussion sessions amounting to over 60 hours of recorded video.
 We also have special events and live guest speakers.
+We have Q&A on the platform so you can ask a question any time.
+We discuss the latest climate news, papers, research, and developments.
+You can also meet and collaborate with other students.

-I was worried it would be too advanced for my level, but the concepts so far are easily comprehendible.
+I was worried it would be too advanced for my level, but the concepts so far are easily understandable. – Rachel

 Testimonials and a sample of the videos are below.